Girl walks down the street

 She remembered this place.
 It was familiar to her.
-The rustic exterior of buildings, the crowds inside Mike’s Pastry and Modern Bakery, the quaint Italian restaurant Euno that was somewhat out of place on Salem Street.
-It made her like it even more.
+The rustic exterior of buildings, the crowds inside Mike’s Pastry and Modern Bakery, and the quaint Italian restaurant Euno that was somewhat out of place on Salem Street.
 Then, there was Cafe Vittoria.
 This was the North End of Boston.

 “How could this table be empty?” she said to herself, just loud enough for him to hear.